pollination/pollination-docs/rhino-plugin/pollination-commands/po_projectchildtohost.md

----
-description: Check all child objects (apertures and doors) of selected rooms to ensure they are coplanar with their host faces.
----

 # PO_ProjectChildToHost

 Check all child objects (apertures and doors) of selected rooms to ensure they are coplanar with their host faces.